csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/README.md

         - For example, if you were to change a patient's First Name through a text box, press the save button, and log out, then the patient's first name will have been changed when you log back in.

 5. **Patient profile templates**
+    - Let us return to the Patient List page.
+You can do this quickly by pressing the Scribe logo at the top left of the screen.
+    - Press the Template Editor button at the bottom right of the screen.
+    - This brings you to the Template List page, which is very similar to the Patient List page, but instead lists any patient profile templates that you have created.
+    - Recall that patient profile templates are intended to allow the user to rearrange or hide patient profile pages and/or certain form input fields within a page.
+    - Also recall that currently we cannot actually apply created templates to patient profiles; all the functionality we have for now deals with the creation and editability of templates themselves.
+    - Let us now try creating a new template.
+Press the New Template button at the bottom right of the screen.
+    - You are now presented with a list containing the superset of all possible pages.
+    - You can try dragging each row of the list to rearrange the intended order of the pages within a patient profile.
+    - Clicking the downwards arrow at the right side of each row reveals the possible input form fields that can be on each page, which can similarly be dragged around.
+    - Every row also has a check box on the right, which indicates whether the page or form input field will be visible in the patient profile.
+    - You can change the name of your patient profile template by clicking the pencil icon directly above the list of rows, then you should be able to input text.
+    - Press the checkmark icon to confirm your new template name.
+    - Once you have finished editing the template to your liking, press the save button on the bottom right of the screen to save your template, then press the back button to return to the template list, where your new template should appear.
+    - You can edit your new template by clicking its row, and you can also delete the template by clilking the trash can icon on the right side.

  ## Development requirements
  * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?
  * Briefly describe instructions for setting up and running the application (think a true README).